alenstein/airbnb-clone-project/README.md

   7. Database Optimizations
     - Indexing: Implement indexes for fast retrieval of frequently accessed data.
     - Caching: Use caching strategies to reduce database load and improve performance.
+## Database Design
+  1. Users
+    Represents individuals using the platform, either as guests or hosts.

+   Key Fields:

+   - id: Unique identifier for each user

+   - name: Full name of the user

+   - email: Unique email address

+   - password_hash: Securely stored password

+   - role: Specifies whether the user is a guest, host, or admin

+  Relationships:

+   - A user can own multiple Properties

+   - A user can make multiple Bookings

+   - A user can leave Reviews for Properties

+  2. Properties
+  Represents the rental listings created by hosts.

+  Key Fields:

+   - id: Unique identifier for each property

+   - user_id: Foreign key referencing the owner (host)

+   - title: Name/title of the listing

+   - location: Address or coordinates of the property

+   - price_per_night: Cost to rent per night

+  Relationships:

+   - A property belongs to one User

+   - A property can have many Bookings

+   - A property can have multiple Reviews

+  3. Bookings
+  Represents reservations made by guests for a specific property.

+  Key Fields:

+   - id: Unique identifier for each booking

+   - user_id: Foreign key referencing the guest

+   - property_id: Foreign key referencing the booked property

+   - start_date: Booking start date

+   - end_date: Booking end date

+  Relationships:

+   - A booking belongs to one User and one Property

+   - A booking may be linked to one Payment

+4. Reviews
+  Represents feedback left by guests after their stay.

+  Key Fields:

+   - id: Unique identifier for each review

+   - user_id: Foreign key referencing the reviewer

+   - property_id: Foreign key referencing the property

+   - rating: Numeric score

+   - comment: Text feedback

+  Relationships:

+  A review belongs to one User and one Property

+5. Payments
+  Represents transactions made for bookings.

+  Key Fields:

+   - id: Unique identifier for each payment

+   - booking_id: Foreign key referencing the related booking

+   - amount: Total payment amount

+   - payment_method: e.g., credit card, PayPal

+   - status: e.g., pending, completed, failed

+  Relationships:

+  A payment is associated with one Booking

 ## ⚙️ Technology Stack